 We thank the following campus members, who shared with us their reflections and insights on the cultural and educational significance of the T.S.G.B. cruise murals: Captain Sam Pecota; faculty members Captain Tamara Burback, Dr. Elizabeth McNie, Lecturer Lauren Hartman; and cadets Lukas Oswald and Harriet Lawler.
 Thanks also to librarian Benjamin Bolin, who first conceived of a digital archive of Cal Maritime cruise murals more than a decade ago.

-Finally, this exhibit would not exist without the skill and perseverance of campus photographer Allen Birnbach and Cadet 3C Anthony Scopazzi, Marine Transportation, who created these photographs under very challenging constraints.
+Finally, this exhibit would not exist without the skill and perseverance of campus photographer Allen Birnbach and Cadet 3C Sophie Scopazzi, Marine Transportation, who created these photographs under very challenging constraints.
 Allen directed multiple shoots on the ship and spent many hours editing photo files.
 We are deeply grateful that his work has allowed us to share this part of our campus culture.